Steve Marriott: Death

 It is believed that the most likely cause of the fire was that soon after arriving home, jet-lagged and tired, in the early hours, Marriott had lit a cigarette while in bed and almost immediately fallen into a deep sleep.

 Since Marriott was found lying on the floor between the bed and wall, investigators concluded that he tried unsuccessfully to escape after being awakened by the blaze.
 Disorientated and confused after inhaling large amounts of thick smoke, Marriott had turned left instead of right towards the bedroom door and safety.
 He had been unable to rectify his mistake before being overcome by smoke.
 At the inquest, a verdict of accidental death by smoke inhalation was recorded.
-Marriott's blood was found to contain quantities of Valium (taken earlier for flight nerves), alcohol and cocaine.
+Marriott's blood was found to contain quantities of Valium (taken earlier for flight nerves), alcohol and cocaine (taken for nerves and/or recreation).